emilerik/100daysofcode/README.md

 ## Emils #100DaysOfCode
 Här skriver jag om min framgångar och motgångar i att lära mig webbutveckling.
 Jag följer en kurs som heter The Complete Web Developer in 2019: Zero to Mastery från Udemy.
 Idén är att jag ska klara av att programmera 100 dagar i sträck.
 Vi får se hur det går.

+Here, I write of my successes and failures in learning web development.
+I'm taking a course called The Complete Web Developer in 2019: Zero to Mastery from Udemy.
+The idea is that I'm going to code for 100 days in a row.
+We'll see how it goes.
+The first 39 days of the journal is in Swedish.
 ***

+***
+#### Day 43/100: 2:00 // APIs, star wars foxes
+After the lessons in APIs, it was time for an exercise.
+The exercise was to build any one-page app using fetch and Star Wars API, http://swapi.co.
+I decided to make something similar to the robofriends app I built earlier.
+So the idea is to build an app in React with Card components, displaying each Star Wars character, and some information about them.
+I'll get the data from swapi.
+Also, I wanted some pictures with these cards, so I went with a random fox image generator API.
+We'll see how it turns out.
+I struggled for a while to figure out how to do the props and states right, but I finally got something to work.

 ***
 #### Day 42/100: 2:00 // sidetracked: React Native